lawsie/guizero/docs-src/about.md

 ### Version

-guizero is currently version 0.3.3
+guizero is currently version 0.4

-This is a pre-release version, so there may be bugs and features may change.
+There may be bugs and features may change and be updated.